smartsdk/dataModels/OpenHealthContext/Questionnaire/Question/doc/spec.md

     + Attribute type: `string`.
     + Mandatory.

++ `category` : A unique category value to specify the domain of the question.
+    + Attribute type: `string`
+    + Allowed value: (`health`).
+Please note that other option values can be included.
+    + Mandatory.

 + `value` : A single question written to provide specific information.
     + Attribute type: `string`.
     + Mandatory